 Check the catalog for official admissions and degree requirements.

-- Our students have the option of earning an associate of science degree from Northern Virginia Community College and then coming to Mason for a bachelor of science degree in mechanical engineering through the MASON-NOVA Dual Admission Compact.
+Our students have the option of earning an associate of science degree from Northern Virginia Community College and then coming to Mason for a bachelor of science degree in mechanical engineering through the ADVANCE Partnership.

 For more information contact Colin Reagle, director of undergraduate programs.